ttoss/modules/packages/config/README.md

 # @ttoss/config

 <strong>@ttoss/config</strong> is a very opinionated configuration library for monorepo repositories, packages, and applications.
-It contains a set of default configuration methods that you can use to configure your projects.
+It contains a set of <a href="/docs/core/config/default-configs">default configurations</a> that you can use on your projects.

 Each configuration is customizable and you can extend them with your own.
 For example, you can use the default `.prettierrc.js` file in your monorepo: